-A student in the Nursing Program who sustains a serious illness or injury must obtain a statement from his/her health care provider authorizing return to the clinical nursing area.
+A student in the Nursing Program who sustains a serious illness or injury must obtain a statement from his/her health care provider authorizing return to the clinical nursing area and provide to the Clinical Clearance Coordinator.
 Until such approval from the health care provider is obtained, the student may not return to the clinical area.
 (Attendance in the clinical area is at the discretion of the healthcare facility.)

-A student who is pregnant must obtain her health care provider's authorization for attendance in the clinical area.
-The student must obtain periodic clearance from their health care provider.
+A student who is pregnant must be cleared for participation in clinical by their health care provider.